Teyana Taylor: Other ventures

 In 2013, Taylor signed a deal to design and release two pairs of sneakers with Adidas.
 The first pair released were the Harlem GLC's which hit stores February 16 the same year.
-According to Adidas Global Director of Entertainment and Influence Marketing, Jonathan Wexler, Taylor currently holds the record for fastest selling sneakers in Adidas Originals history.
-She is currently focused on designing and releasing her second pair of sneakers with the brand.
+According to Adidas Global Director of Entertainment and Influence Marketing, Jonathan Wexler, Taylor holds the record for fastest selling sneakers in Adidas Originals history.
+She then focused on designing and releasing her second pair of sneakers with the brand.
 In March 2017, Teyana Taylor launched her "Fade 2 Fit" Workout Program, a ninety-day workout which centers around dance and fitness routines.
 The inspiration for this program and the incorporated dance elements come from her work in the music video for Kanye West's "Fade".
 She released a line of workout apparel, also called Fade2Fit.
 In May 2019, Taylor featured and directed the music video for Lil Durk's remix of Home Body from his 2018 album Signed to the Streets 3.

 In 2022, Taylor competed in season seven of The Masked Singer as "Firefly" of Team Good.
 During the finals, Taylor was declared the winner.
-At 31 years old, she became the youngest "winner" in the show's history, before being surpassed by Bishop Briggs, who competed as “Medusa” in season 9.
+At 31 years old, she became the youngest "winner" in the show's history, before being surpassed by Bishop Briggs, who competed as "Medusa" in season 9.

+In February 2026, Taylor made public service announcements on the MTA New York City Transit subway and bus systems, adviers riders to abstain from playing loud music in transit as a courtesy to others, and to instead use their headphones.

 Personal life

-Taylor began dating basketball player Iman Shumpert circa 2013.
-In 2015, after she went into early labor, Shumpert assisted in her delivery of their baby girl.
-On September 20, 2016, on The Wendy Williams Show, Taylor implied that she and Shumpert had "maybe" married secretly, but the wedding was not until October 1, 2016, approximately two weeks after the interview.

-On June 12, 2020, Taylor confirmed her second pregnancy in the music video for her single "Wake Up Love".
-On September 17, 2023, Taylor and Shumpert announced their separation, with Taylor revealing via Instagram that she and Iman had been separated for months.
-In 2024, Taylor’s divorce from Shumpert was finalized.
+In 2011, Taylor was engaged to basketball player Brandon Jennings.
+The pair ended their relationship in 2013.
+That same year, Taylor began dating basketball player Iman Shumpert.
+They married on October 1, 2016, and share two daughters, born in 2015 and 2020.
+On September 17, 2023, Taylor announced the couple's separation via Instagram.
+Their divorce was finalized in 2024.

-In 2025, Taylor began dating English actor Aaron Pierre.
+In July 2025, Taylor began her studies at Auguste Escoffier School of Culinary Arts.

 In August 2025, Taylor underwent surgery to remove a noncancerous growth on her vocal cords.
-That same month, Taylor was held in contempt of court after a judge determined that she had violated the terms of her divorce judgment.
-As a result, she was ordered to pay $70,000 in legal fees to Shumpert's legal representation.